 After the war, he lobbied hard for independence for Arab countries and appeared at the Paris peace conference in Arab robes.
 He became something of a legendary figure in his own lifetime, and in 1922 he gave up higher-paying appointments to enlist in the Royal Air Force (RAF) under an assumed name, John Hume Ross.
 He had just completed writing his monumental war memoir, The Seven Pillars of Wisdom, and he hoped to escape his fame and acquire material for a new book.
 Found out by the press, he was discharged, but in 1923 he managed to enlist as a private in the Royal Tanks Corps under another assumed name, T.E.
 Shaw, a reference to his friend, Irish writer George Bernard Shaw.
 In 1925, Lawrence rejoined the RAF and two years later legally changed his last name to Shaw.

 In 1927, an abridged version of his memoir was published and generated tremendous publicity, but the press was unable to locate Lawrence (he was posted to a base in India).
 In 1929, he returned to England and spent the next six years writing and working as an RAF mechanic.
 In 1932, his English translation of Homer’s Odyssey was published under the name of T.E.
 Shaw.
 The Mint, a fictionalized account of Royal Air Force recruit training, was not published until 1955 because of its explicitness.

 In February 1935, Lawrence was discharged from the RAF and returned to his simple cottage at Clouds Hill, Dorset.
 On May 13, he was critically injured while driving his motorcycle through the Dorset countryside.
 He had swerved to avoid two boys on bicycles.
 On May 19, he died at the hospital of his former RAF camp.
-All of Britain mourned his passing.
+Britain mourned his passing.